 A theoretical and experiential study of strategies for teaching adults, and of the procedures educators can use in group settings to enhance the development of learning processes.
 Students will explore personal institutional and societal variables that shape teaching/Learning environments, examine the factors that promote or hinder success, experience and analyze different teaching approaches, and develop a personal approach to the teaching/learning process.Staff

 This course explores the nature(s) of trauma and the different ways of working with survivors.
 The emphasis is on difference-different types of trauma, different ways of coping, and the significance of different and multiple identities.
 Work with adult survivors of childhood sexual abuse is particularly highlighted.
 Other areas include survivors of: homophobic assault, ritual abuse, residential schools, refugee traumatization, war trauma, trauma associated with imprisonment, trauma associated with psychiatric intervention, and second generation trauma (e.g., children of Holocaust survivors).
 The trauma inherent in systemic oppressions, the fact that we live in an oppressive and violent society, and the implications for practitioners is emphasized throughout.
-While the primary emphasis in on practitioners as counsellors, other roles are also considered, including: advocates, befrienders, community workers, and literacy workers.
+While the primary emphasis is on practitioners as counsellors, other roles are also considered, including: advocates, befrienders, community workers, and literacy workers.
 Practitioner self-care in light of vicarious traumatization is given special consideration.
 Attention is divided between individual work, group work, and community work.
 The course is counter-hegemonic.
 Dominant perspectives include: critical theory, feminism, and existentialism.
 Permission of Instructor is required to enrol.
-Failure to contact the instructor for a screening interview well in advance (at firstname.lastname@example.org) may result in not being able to take the course.B.
+Failure to contact the instructor for a screening interview well in advance (at email@example.com) may result in not being able to take the course.B.
 Burstow

 This course will focus on gender processes in work settings.
 We will identify patriarchal rules and expectations which run through contemporary workplaces (factories, offices, homes, hospitals, shopfloors, etc.) and propose ways in which normalizing discourses which reify gender hierarchies can be challenged.
 The course will focus on how ''gender,'' ''race'' and ''class'' can be conceptualized as processes rather than demographic attributes possessed by individual workers.
 We will trace the connections between gendered jobs and gendered workers and explore how individuals learn to ''do gender'' in organizational settings.K.
-Mirchandani or Staff
+Mirchandani, Staff

 Peter Senge's concept of the Learning Organization has now been embedded in organizational thinking since 1990.
 Many organizations have struggled to create learning cultures with varying degrees of success and much has been discovered about the factors that contribute to or inhibit this success.
 In this course, we will look at the Learning Organization as Senge and others have conceived it through the lens of productive conversation.
 The course will employ a variety of learning strategies including student presentations, theory bursts and organizational simulation.
 As part of our process, we will examine our own ability to create a learning organization within the class and the impact that our conversations have on the quality of our own learning.Staff